REVOLUTIONARY DAY BOATS

-Once we get up above 10m the catamaran provides more comfort and space but these are not day boats, but cruising cats.
+Once we get up above 10m the catamaran provides more comfort and space but these are not day boats, rather cruising cats.
 Small beach catamarans tend to involve a lot of scrambling about on your hands and knees.
-And booms tend to be low down to reduce the likelihood of a capsize.
+And booms tend to be low down to reduce the likelihood of a capsize and keep the sail area to a maximum.

 In a trimaran you can sit down comfortably and the boom will still be well clear of your head.